scott-goodwin/ras-api/resources/public/api/conf/1.0/documentation/testing-approach.md

    1\.
 Use the [Create Test User API](https://test-developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0#_create-a-test-user-which-is-an-organisation_post_accordion)

    2\.
-Then use the userId and password in the response to get an OAuth 2.0 access token.
+Then use the userId and password in the response to get an OAuth 2.0 access token